 5. If you prefer to use an FTP client like FileZilla, create the informationfile.php file on your computer, add the code above, and upload it to your server’s public_html directory.

-6. Once the file is created, open your browser and go to: https://yourdomain.tld/informationfile.php
+6. Once the file is created, open your browser and go to: https://yourdomain.tld/informationfile.php.
+You’ll see all the PHP info, including:

 Use .htaccess rules to restrict access to the informationfile.php file to specific IP addresses.
 You can do that by using the files command with the .htaccess file as shown below.